emerald/old-emerald/vmc/README.md

 # `vmc`

-`vmc` appears to be a compiler for an Emerald virtual machine description. `vmc` is a description format compiler written C, generating C code as output.
+`vmc` appears to be a compiler for an Emerald virtual machine description.
+It is written in C, and it generates C code as output.

 This source code comes from the directory [ubc-latest-src/vmc` in the `emerald/src-versions` repository, commit ID